 In Balanced Achievement’s ‘The Weekly 5’ series, we aim to present you with five ideas, products, or personal development concepts that will motivate you to take steps towards enhancing the quality of your life.
-We will look at a wide variety of topics with information that can assist you on the road towards ultimate fulfillment.
+We will look at a wide variety of topics with information that can assist you on the road toward ultimate fulfillment.
 This week, we look at five important Laws of Personal Development that we must adhere to.

 Laws of Personal Development: